Sweet and Sour Tofu

 Instructions

-• Preheat the oven to 400°F (200°C).
-Line a baking sheet with parchment paper.
-Arrange the tofu triangles on the lined baking sheet and bake for 12 to 15 minutes, until a light brown color.
+• Preheat the oven to 400°F (200°C) and line a baking sheet with parchment paper.
+Place the tofu triangles on the prepared baking sheet evenly spaced and bake for 12 to 15 minutes, until they turn light brown.

-• Meanwhile, heat the sesame oil in a nonstick frying pan over medium-high heat.
-Add the onion, garlic, ginger, and carrot, sautéing for 4 to 5 minutes, until the vegetables soften and the onion is translucent.
+• While the tofu is baking, heat the sesame oil in a nonstick frying pan over medium-high heat.
+Add the onion, garlic, ginger, and carrot, and sauté for 4 to about 5 minutes, or until the vegetables soften and the onion becomes translucent.

-• Make the sauce by stirring together the tamari (or soy sauce), maple syrup, rice vinegar, lemon juice and tomato paste.
+• Prepare the sauce by mixing together the soy sauce, maple syrup, rice vinegar, lemon juice and tomato paste in a small bowl.
 In a separate bowl, whisk together the water and the cornstarch.

-• When the baked tofu is done, add it to the frying pan and fry it for 5 minutes, rotating each triangle frequently.
-Then, Pour the sauce into the frying pan and stir well to coat all the tofu triangles.
-Allow to simmer lightly for 2 to 3 minutes, then pour in the cornstarch slurry and continue to stir until the sauce thickens.
+• Once the tofu is baked, add it to the pan and cook for 5 minutes, rotating each triangle frequently for even cooking.
+Pour the sauce into the frying pan and stir well to coat the tofu.
+Let it simmer for a few minutes, then pour in the cornstarch slurry and stir until the sauce thickens.

-• During the last minute of cooking, stir in the sesame seeds, garnish with scallions and serve with a side of your choice.
+• Remove from heat and stir in the sesame seeds, garnish with scallions and serve with a side of your choice.

 Notes